GiaHan561/My-Leetcode-Solutions/README.md

 Welcome to my **LeetCode solutions** repository!

-This is where I store my solutions while practicing **Data Structures & Algorithms with Python**.
+This is my personal space for practicing **Data Structures & Algorithms with Python**.
-I'm using this repo to keep track of my progress, learn different problem-solving approaches, and get better at coding step by step.
+I use this repo to save my solutions, review what I've learned, and track my progress over time.

-## 📚 Problems
+## 📚 Topics

-Each file contains my Python solution for a LeetCode problem.

-Currently practicing:

-* `26` — Remove Duplicates from Sorted Array
-* `27` — Remove Element
-* `36` — Valid Sudoku
-* `55` — Jump Game
-* `118` — Pascal's Triangle
-* `119` — Pascal's Triangle II
+The problems in this repository cover different LeetCode topics, such as:

+* Arrays & Strings
+* Hash Table
+* Two Pointers
+* Sliding Window
+* Stack & Queue
+* Linked List
+* Binary Search
+* Sorting
+* Trees & Binary Trees
+* Dynamic Programming
+* Greedy
+* Backtracking

-More problems will be added as I continue learning. 🚀
+I'll keep adding more problems as I learn and practice. 🚀

+## 🎯 Goal

+The goal isn't just to solve as many problems as possible, but to **understand the thinking behind each solution** and gradually become better at problem solving.

-> Learning by solving, one problem at a time.
+> One problem at a time.
+One step closer to becoming a better programmer. 💻